SoftingIndustrial/datafeed-edge-connector/edgeconnector-modbus/README.md

 # **dataFEED edgeConnector Modbus**

-Softing´s **dataFEED edgeConnector Modbus** is a containerized Modbus TCP connectivity module adding OPC UA Server functionality.
+Softing´s **dataFEED edgeConnector Modbus** is a containerized Modbus TCP connectivity module adding OPC UA Server and MQTT Publisher functionality.

 It is possible to connect up to 20 Modbus TCP compatible devices.